 These are just a few of your CPAP cleaning device options.
 As you can see, they all offer the added convenience of not having to clean your CPAP machine yourself.
 They also provide peace of mind to know that your CPAP machine has been thoroughly cleaned and sanitized, and there is no drying time needed before you can use it.
 Learn more about when you may need a CPAP cleaning device below.

 When Do You Need A CPAP Cleaning Device?

 Your CPAP device has a humidifier to keep the air warm and moist to make it easier on your mouth and throat.
-However, this results in a damp environment perfect for growing mold.
-Your CPAP mask also collects germs and bacteria from the air you breath and off of your face.
-Then, you breathe in those germs when you put on your CPAP machine at night.
+Unfortunately, this results in a damp and temperate environment that is perfect for growing mold and some fungi.
+Your CPAP mask also collects germs and bacteria from the air you breathe and off of your face as well as out of your mouth.
+Due to the nature of how your CPAP machine works, you risk breathing in those germs when you put on your CPAP at night.
 The presence of these elements can make you sick.
-You can get a sore throat, airway irritation, and more from a dirty CPAP machine.
+You can get a sore throat, airway irritation, and more from a dirty CPAP machine, not to mention some of the bacteria that are in your mouth that can get on your mask can cause foul odors and a buildup of biofilm.
 That is why it is essential to clean your CPAP machine regularly.

 If you use a CPAP machine to treat your sleep apnea, you should consider getting a CPAP cleaning device.
 You can learn more about CPAP cleaners here.